moebiussurfing/ofxSurfingImGui/README.md

   <p>

 Uses [ImTools](https://github.com/aiekick/ImTools) from **@aiekick**: "_Its a class for manage docking panes in an easy way, display (panes, menu, pane dialog), load/save, auto layout, etc..._". **WIP** porting to use into my OF projects.

-An alternative to my Layout Engine but without presets and with more developement required.
+An alternative to my Docking Layout Engine but without presets and with more developement required.
-Nice to learn about docking.
+Nice to learn about ImGui Docking.

 ![image](/docs/3_1_Layout_ImTools1.PNG?raw=true "image")
   </p>